EmanuelAlmirante/Tamanna_Tech_Challenge/README.md

 # Tamanna Tech Challenge

 This application is an interview calendar API.
+It implements endpoints to create candidates and interviewers, to create their availability slots, query for common availability slots between candidate and interviewers, among others.

 **Notes:**